 7. Focus On Plant Foods And Make Fewer Meat-Centric Dishes

-I advocate a high plant-focused way of eating in order to get a wide variety of nutrients, but it’s also a way to save money if you know how to balance your non-meat meals appropriately.
+I advocate a high plant-focused way of eating in order to get a wide variety of nutrients, but it’s also a way to save money if you know how to balance your

 For those of you who don’t want to omit meat entirely (and you don’t necessarily need to – your body knows best!), try eating fewer meat-centric dishes.
 Rather than serving up a steak with a side of broccoli, make meat a compliment, rather than the focus.
 Cook a quinoa dish with a bit of ground turkey, or a veggie stir fry with some slices of lamb.

 Whether you’ve got a yard or a windowsill, starting a garden is the ultimate way to lower your food spending.
 After all, it’s free (well, almost – you might still have to make a small upfront investment in seeds, pots, and soil).

 Certain things, like arugula or bok choy, are super easy to grow for first timers, whereas others, like tomatoes, require a bit more care and attention.
 No matter what you grow, gardens are a great way to get a constant supply of nourishing food.
 Not to mention, there’s no fresher food than what you’re growing outside your front door.

 9. Learn To Love Your Freezer